- What do I need to know about quitting?

 The spiritual practices of admitting that you can’t control your addiction and believing that a higher power can give you strength have been used with much success to deal with other addictions.
 These practices, along with the fellowship of others on a similar path, are a key part of 12-step recovery programs.
 These same principles can be applied to quitting tobacco.

 Think about how you can deal with stress and not use tobacco.
 Look at the resources around you and plan on how you will handle stress when it comes your way.

 Taking care of yourself

-It’s important for your health care provider to know if you use or have used any type of tobacco, so he or she can be sure that you will get the preventive health care you need.
+It’s important for your health care provider to know if you use or have used any type of tobacco, so you can get the preventive health care you need.
 It’s well known that using smokeless tobacco use puts you at risk for certain health-related illnesses, so part of your health care should focus on related screening and preventive measures to help you stay as healthy as possible.